azarboon/ai-powered-cdk-best-practices/README.md

 # AI-Powered Serverless Boilerplate with AWS CDK and TypeScript Following Best Practices

-This AWS CDK application monitors any GitHub repository (in this example, `azarboon/dummy`) for new commits and reads the content of its README file.
-It is an educational AWS app built with AWS CDK in TypeScript, designed to leverage AI-powered tools for development (e.g., agentic coders and Model Context Protocol - MCPs) and to demonstrate best practices such as automated code quality checks, security validations, tests, and more.

-The app is developed using Amazon Q CLI Developer, but other agentic coders can be used as well.
-While Amazon Q CLI can be highly capable, it may also behave unpredictably.
-This project focuses on harnessing its capabilities effectively.
-To support this, special attention is given to the development context—specifically, the rules the AI assistant must follow, which are defined in `.amazonq\rules\PROJECT_RULES.md`.
-These rules are designed to guide Amazon Q CLI usage but can also be applied to other AI assistants or projects.
-The goal is to create a boilerplate that simplifies working with Amazon Q CLI while enforcing solid development practices.
+This project demonstrates best practices for building serverless applications using AWS CDK (TypeScript) and AI-powered development tools.
+Its sample business logic is intentionally simple: monitor the `README` file in the `azarboon/dummy` GitHub repository for new commits, parse and filter its content, and notify the user of git differences.
+The simplicity makes it easy to replace the business logic with other use cases, and use its AI contexts, security checks, or code quality tests for your own app.

+The boilerplate integrates agentic coders (here, Amazon Q CLI Developer) with AWS Model Context Protocol (MCP) servers, though it can be adapted for other coding agents or MCP implementations.
+Development rules for the AI assistant are defined in `.amazonq/rules/PROJECT_RULES.md` to ensure consistent, secure, and high-quality outputs following the best practices.
+While these contexts and configurations are not perfect and continue to be optimized, they can be applied to other projects.

 ## Warning

+**Security Note:** [Context poisoning](https://martinfowler.com/articles/exploring-gen-ai/software-supply-chain-attack-surface.html) is a major risk when using coding assistants.
+Always review and validate external contexts and project rules before adopting them.

 Due to the unpredictable behavior of Amazon Q CLI, there have been instances of unintended commits or bloated logic.
 I continuously address and correct these issues as they arise.
 Contributions and pull requests are welcome.